 Moving To > India

-When Moving to India
+Moving to India from the U.S.

-- Will you be renting or purchasing real estate?
+- Your real estate plans.
+Will you be renting or buying?

-- Are you moving alone or with family?
+- Your family/household size.
+Will you be moving alone or with your family?
 For business or personal reasons?

-The Cost of Moving to India
+What Will Moving to India Cost?

-The cost to move to India from the United States varies considerably based on the cubic footage of your belongings and your proposed destination arrival time.
+as early as possible for your move to India.
+Our moving specialists will assess your belongings to give you the best estimate possible to expedite your relocation.
+The cost of moving to India will vary considerably based on the cubic footage of your belongings and your proposed destination arrival time.

 Custom Regulations for India:

-- Passport for all family members
+- Passport (for all family members)

 - Insurance policy

-- All shipments 100% inspected
+- All shipments 100 percent inspected

 - Live plants